'It’s worth keeping in mind that artists have always been involved in the production of beautiful books since the earliest times.'

 ‘Artists today are both responding to both a 1000-year-old book history and also taking the book into its future,’ explains Des.

-Des Cowley is the Rare Printed Collections Manager at State Library Victoria, and has more than twenty years experience working with rare books.
+Des Cowley is the Rare Printed Collections Manager at State Library Victoria, and has more than 20 years' experience working with rare books.

 Des was a judge for the Victorian Premier’s Literary Awards in 1998, 1999, 2003 and 2010.